 I am interested in magma genesis and volatile solubility on exoplanets, Earth, and solar system bodies, the timescales of events in magmatic systems, geothermometry, volcano science and hazards, high-silica magmatic systems, and how our planet's volcanologic and petrologic mechanisms can be used to understand those on other planets and moons.

-My current research projects use experimental petrology to study exoplanet surfaces and use diffusion chronometry to examine timescales of effusive eruptions at Yellowstone.
+My current research projects use experimental petrology to study exoplanet magmas and use diffusion chronometry to examine timescales of effusive eruptions at Yellowstone.

 Development of a new diffusion chronometry method to compare pre-eruptive timescales from Fe-rich clinopyroxene to timescales from other minerals.
 This project examines the last events recorded by minerals in the Scaup Lake flow, a Yellowstone post-caldera rhyolite.